felikeys/alx-system_engineering-devops/0x00-shell_basics/README.md

-list files that starts with .
+list the file and user ID's